OpenTermsArchive/docs/content/community/how-to-join-mattermost.md

 1. To get started on Mattermost, an invite link will be sent to new members and contributors.
 2. Once received, they sign up and create an account to log in.

-After successful login, they will be redirected to the Open Term Archive workspace, where they will automatically be added to the  **\#announcement** channel.
+After successful login, they will be redirected to the Open Term Archive workspace, where they will automatically be added to the **~announcements** channel.

 ![Mattermost landing page interface]({{< relref "." >}}landing-page.png)